-- Recording attendance on a daily basis, using the correct codes, and submitting registers promptly. - Monitoring attendance and holding supportive conversation with pupils with the aim of improving/maintaining attendance percentages. - Ensure students are aware of procedures for lates and absences and actively instil school sanctions for late arrivals - Work with the pastoral team to ensure good attendance. - Encourage good attendance, challenging all absences and establish solutions if possible to avoid absence in the future - Look for trends or patterns in absences and engage in discussions to determine any barriers to attendance - Inform the Attendance Secretary of any communication with parents/carers (in particular the planner) regarding attendance. - Celebrate successes
+- Recording attendance and punctuality on a daily basis, using the correct codes, and submitting registers promptly. - Monitoring attendance and punctuality and holding supportive conversation with pupils with the aim of improving/maintaining attendance and punctuality percentages. - Ensure students are aware of procedures for lates and absences and actively instil school sanctions for late arrivals - Work with the pastoral team to ensure good attendance and punctuality. - Encourage good attendance and punctuality, challenging all absences and late arrivals, and establish solutions if possible to avoid absence/late arrival in the future - Look for trends or patterns in absences and engage in discussions to determine any barriers to attendance - Inform the Attendance Secretary of any communication with parents/carers (in particular the planner) regarding attendance. - Celebrate successes